rwxlucas/kukac-test/README.md

 # Kukac Test
-This is a challenge proposed by the company Kukac with the purpose of testing the candidates' skills.
+This is a challenge proposed by the company Kukac with the purpose of testing the candidates skills.

 # Features
 * Find palindrome numbers